 Exakt Lite by Sonicbits

 Another FM synthesizer you need to check out is Exakt Lite by Sonicbits.
-Unlike the previously mentioned Dexed plugin which emulates the vintage Yamaha DX7 synth, Exakt Lite does its own thing.
+Unlike the Dexed plugin, which emulates the vintage Yamaha DX7 synth, Exakt Lite does its own thing.
 It is a user-friendly FM synthesizer plugin for the modern age.

 Exakt Lite features a four-operator, twelve-voice FM synthesis engine with eight classic FM algorithms.
-The aliasing-free operators have four standard waveforms (sinewave, saw, square, and triangle), and eight emulated waveforms that are borrowed from the Yamaha TX81Z synthesizer module.
+The aliasing-free operators have four standard waveforms (sinewave, saw, square, and triangle) and eight emulated waveforms borrowed from the Yamaha TX81Z synthesizer module.

 You also get five-point TX envelopes for volume modulation, a resonant multi-mode filter, and a syncable LFO.
 A real-time waveform display is included, too.

 The thing that sets Exakt Lite apart from most other FM synthesizer plugins is its intuitive interface.
-You don’t have to have to know the ins and outs of FM synthesis to use this plugin.
-The controls are intentionally simplified so that anyone with even a basic understanding of synthesis will be able to get some cool sounds out of this FM freebie.
+You don’t have to know the ins and outs of FM synthesis to use this plugin.
+The controls are intentionally simplified so anyone with a basic understanding of synthesis can get some cool sounds out of this FM freebie.